 * S&P has acted years after Fitch and Moody's did

 Fund managers say the investment grade from S&P, which matches the ratings awarded by Fitch and Moody's years ago, will give Indonesia access to a wider pool of investors.
-A rating upgrade usually also means an economy can get cheaper cost of borrowing for its bonds.
+A rating upgrade usually also means an economy can get cheaper borrowing costs when it issues bonds.

-S&P has upgraded Indonesia's sovereign credit outlook to BBB-, which is an investment grade, up from the previous junk status of BB+.
+S&P upgraded Indonesia's sovereign credit outlook to BBB-, its lowest investment grade, up from the previous junk status of BB+.
 The agency gave the new rating a stable outlook.

-The agency said "Indonesia's increased focus on realistic budgeting has reduced likelihood that shortfall in future revenue would widen general government deficit significantly."
+"Indonesia's increased focus on realistic budgeting has reduced likelihood that shortfall in future revenue would widen general government deficit significantly," it said.

 S&P had previously not followed the upgrade to investment status by other big ratings agencies due to a host of concerns.
 It gave Indonesia a positive outlook in May 2015 for President Joko Widodo's bold move to remove gasoline subsidies.

 In June last year, it denied Indonesia its coveted investment grade again, citing weak government revenue collection and worsening corporate credit quality.

-Since then, Widodo reshuffled his cabinet and appointed respected reformist, former managing director of the World Bank, Sri Mulyani Indrawati, as his finance minister.
+After that, Widodo reshuffled his cabinet and appointed the respected former managing director of the World Bank, Sri Mulyani Indrawati, as his finance minister.

 She then ran a tax amnesty program that many said was the world's most successful and is currently overseeing a plan to overhaul the taxation system.